 Previously, we took a look at the Commander 2014 planeswalkers specifically designed to be your Commander.
 We found them to overall be better than your average legendary creatures, which is to be expected.
 These flip walkers blend the two card types in some interesting ways.
 You have to build around them to ignite their spark, then compliment their ascended abilities, as well.

 How has the EDH / Commander community risen to the challenge?
+Which Origins planeswalker is best in the format?
 Let's find out.

 It may seem strange to say, but Vryn’s Prodigy made Jace tribal a thing.
 That was the approach to building his deck, at first.
 It really does seem to make sense to jam any card with his name on it or any card having to do with him in a deck and run with it.

 In Commander, the "looter" (draw a card, discard a card) ability on a 0/2 simply isn't that exciting.
 Even when you do flip him, the flashback ability is not what you'll be trying to do.
 You'll be looking to tick him up to his ultimate and work to mill everyone to death.
 There are a lot better ways to do it in Commander.
 You could obviously use his flashback ability on extra turn spells to help you “get there.”
 The trick is getting more than one activation out of him and there are plenty of other ways in blue to recycle spells.

 Being such a hot card in tournament play, though, probably kept most Commander players from acquiring him at first.
 This Jace could prove useful in more than a few decks that actually like the looting such as Sultai (green/black/blue) and are happy to get the flashback for some big spells.

 Some blue/black and Sultai decks also don't mind getting the emblem to get some fuel for reanimator spells.
 Simply put, I’m not sold on him as a Commander, but he's shown up in the 99 of more than a few strong commanders.